1x12HD/how-to-reset-not-interested-list-on-steam-using-javascript/README.md

       - Press Enter to run the script.

-Follow the Prompts:
+5. **Follow the Prompts**:

-The tool will fetch your 'Not Interested' list, show you the number of items to remove, and ask for confirmation.
+      - The tool will fetch your 'Not Interested' list, show you the number of items to remove, and ask for confirmation.
-If you confirm, the tool will start removing items one by one with a short pause between each removal.
+      - If you confirm, the tool will start removing items one by one with a short pause between each removal.

 Wait for Completion:
 The tool will display progress messages in the developer console.
 Wait until it completes all removals.
 Done!